kahalewai/agbac/agbac_specification.md

 **Delegated Intent**
 An explicit instruction from a human principal authorizing an AI agent to execute actions on behalf of a human within explicitly defined bounds.
-Delegated intent represents authorization to execute intent - not inferred desire, unless policy explicitly permits it.
+Delegated intent represents authorization to execute intent, not inferred desire, unless policy explicitly permits it.

 **Dual-Subject Authorization**
 Authorization requiring approval of two independent subjects.

+1. The agent is permitted to perform the requested action, AND
+2. The human is permitted to perform the requested action, AND
+3. The human is permitted to instruct the agent to perform the requested action.

 **Delegation Token**
 A token representing both agent and human identities.